ronsm/MScR-Project/README.md

 ### Data Collector Module (DCM)

 This module must be run first.
 To run the Data Collector Module you must change directory into the `example` sub-directory of the root module folder.
-You will require Apache Ant and an up-to-date Java runtime environemt (JRE).
+You will require Apache Ant, an up-to-date Java runtime environemt (JRE), and a local install of MongoDB server.
+You **must** start an instance of MongoDB server *before* running DCM.

-> ant all
+To start the module, use the following command, replacing 'IP_ADDRESS' with the IP of your Speedway Revolution reader.

-> ant -Dreadername=<ip or hostame> run-datacollector
+> ant -Dreadername=<IP_ADDRESS> run-datacollector

+For example, if your Speedway Revolution reader has an IP address of 192.168.1.3, you would use the following command:

 > ant -Dreadername=192.168.1.3 run-datacollector

+The module will load and after a few seconds will request that you provide a label for the recording session, which will be used to label the collection that will be inserted into the MongoDB database.

 ### Data Segmentation Module (DSM)